Modern Slavery Act

 In order to promote awareness of the risks of slavery and human trafficking, we will communicate this policy to our staff and include it as part of the induction materials provided to all new employees.

-This statement has been approved by the Board of Directors of Chaucer Syndicates Limited and signed by the Chief Executive Officer John Fowle on 10th April 2019.
+This statement has been approved by the Board of Directors of Chaucer Syndicates Limited and signed by John Fowle, CEO of Chaucer.